tildearrow/furnace/doc/1-intro/glossary.md

 **LFO**: low frequency oscillator. a wave with a slow period (often below hearing range) used to alter other sounds.

+**LFSR**: linear-feedback shift register. an algorithm of generating pseudo-random noise that loops, also known as "periodic noise". depending on the location of the two "taps" used, different lengths of noise loops are generated.

 **macro**: a sequence of values automatically applied while a note plays.

 **noise bass**: the technique of using a PSG's periodic noise generator with a very short period to create low-frequency sounds.